 I’d love to hear your thoughts on this small batch WASC cake recipe!
 Do you like making smaller cakes like this?
 Let me know by sharing a rating and comment below.

-If you try this recipe please tag me @chelsweets.
-Also use the #chelsweets so that I can see your amazing creations!
+And don’t forget to tag me @chelsweets and use #chelsweets so that I can see your delicious creations!